matrix-org/matrix-analytics-events/README.md

+# matrix-analytics-events

-This repository contains JSON schema defining analytics events raised by the Matrix SDKs.
+This repository contains JSON schema defining analytics events raised by the Matrix client SDKs.

-It also contains a generator of client stubs for these events which are used by the client SDKs to ensure events they raise comply with the schema through compile-time type verification.
+It also contains a generator of type stubs for these events which can be used by the client SDKs.
+Using these stubs ensures events raised comply with the schema via compile-time type verification.

 ## Schemas